yongsen-ruan/HugoAcademicSite/content/home/publications.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-active: false  # Activate this widget? true/false ## Delete the sections in content/home/ that you don’t need (or set active to false in their front matter)
+active: True  # Activate this widget? true/false ## Delete the sections in content/home/ that you don’t need (or set active to false in their front matter)

 # This file represents a page section.
 headless: true